 - 9. (a) Where an employee is put to work at a classification higher in respect of remuneration than that under which such employee was engaged or was deemed to have been working such employee shall be paid for the whole of the time during which such employee is employed at such work at the rate of remuneration prescribed for such higher classification.
-Provided that such employee shall be paid at the rate prescribed for such higher classification for the whole of the day if such work is performed continuously for over half of the day and for the whole of the week if such work is performed continuously for over half of the week. - (b) A higher paid employee, shall, when necessary, temporarily relieve a lower paid employee without loss of pay.
+Provided that such employee shall be paid at the rate prescribed for such higher classification for the whole of the day if such work is performed continuously for over half of the day and for the whole of the week if such work is performed continuously for over half of the day and for the whole of the week if such work is performed continuously for over half of the day and for the whole of the week. - (b) A higher paid employee, shall, when necessary, temporarily relieve a lower paid employee without loss of pay.